Wang-L-Albert/Lab4/README.txt

 QUESTIONS 1.1

+Fails at 10 threads and 1000 iterations.
-1. It takes this many threads and iterations to fail
+1. It takes this many threads and iterations to fail because a higher number of iterations and threads increase the chance of race conditions.
+With a greater number of threads, more threads are modifying the global counter, especially for a greater number of iterations.

-2. A signifigantly smaller number of iterations seldomly fails
+2. A signifigantly smaller number of iterations seldomly fails because it lowers the chance of collision.
+Smaller number of iterations also means that context switching is less likely to affect the global variable, as the changes may negate each other.

 QUESTIONS 1.2